hexojs/site/source/docs/tag-plugins.md

 ---
 Tag plugins are different from post tags.
 They are ported from Octopress and provide a useful way for you to quickly add specific content to your posts.

+Although you can write your posts in any formats, but the tag plugins will always be available and syntax remains the same.

 {% youtube I07XMi7MHd4 %}

 ## Block Quote